 Landlord Approval: MEOW will require proof that you are allowed to have pets if you live in rental housing or in a condominium with animal restrictions in the by-laws.
 To avoid delays in adopting your pet, please bring a copy of your Lease along with your application.

 Declawing: There is a wealth of statistical information indicating that cats frequently suffer long term problems after being surgically declawed.
-These problems include both aggressive biting and eliminating outside the litter box.
+These problems include, but are not limited to, aggressive biting and eliminating outside the litter box.
 MEOW requires that you sign a CONTRACT agreeing that you will NOT have the cat's claws surgically altered in any way, including laser surgery or tendonotomy.
-If, for any reason, you feel you MUST have a declawed cat, we will be happy to give you a call when we rescue a cat that is already declawed.
+If, after serious consideration, you feel you MUST have a declawed cat, please adopt a cat that is already declawed.
+Thankfully, it is not common for us to have declawed cats relinquished to us, but when we do, our Petfinder ad for the cat will indicate he or she is declawed with a “paw” icon.
 Read more about declawing at www.declawing.com.

 Adopting a Single Kitten: MEOW will not place a single kitten under the age of six months into a home without an appropriate young feline playmate.
 This is not about placing more kittens and cats.
 It’s about the future of the individual kittens, their habits and their happiness.
 Many people have been skeptical about adopting two kittens rather than one only to thank us later for sticking to our policy.
 The rewards are great.
 We’ve never had anyone tell us they wished they had only adopted one.
 Learn More -- Single Kitten Syndrome